 The program is designed as a lunchtime intervention for freshmen students who are not completing assignments.
 The GOALS Program is based on the idea that schoolwork is not optional for students and is critical to their success in school.
-If a student fails to complete an assignment by the required due date, they are given the opportunity to attend the GOALS program during half their lunch period and complete their missing work before receiving zero credit.

-PANTHER HOUR SUPPORT
+PANTHER HOUR